jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 # subtitle: And speed up your development
 date: 2019-08-13
 meta: Setting up aliases for commonly used commands in the terminal can save yourself a lot of time during development.
 Here's how I added Git aliases on my mac through bash.
-excerpt: It was almost 2 year agos I first saw someone in a tutorial using an alias for their git commands.
-I thought at the time it was something I should set up, but not being incredibly comfortable in the command line, I didn't look into it much further...
 ---

 It was almost 2 year agos I first saw someone in a tutorial using an alias for their git commands.
 I thought at the time it was something I should set up, but not being incredibly comfortable in the command line, I didn't look into it much further.